mondeja/svg-path-segments/README.md

 A fast SVG path parser implementation for Javascript.
 Does not perform checks on input data, but allows to rebuild original path segments from the result.
+To avoid errors, check first that your paths are made up of ASCII characters supported by the [SVG 1.1 specification][svg11-spec-link].

 [![License][license-image]][license-link]